 The Jacobite officers under Prince Charles, were uncertain and in a state of disagreement.

 Maybe they knew it was all going to go wrong for them…or maybe it was sleep deprivation after a night march.

 When they finally ordered the often unstoppable Highland charge, it was ragged and uneven, with only the right wing making impact.

 Outgunned and out-manoeuvred, it was all over for the Jacobites pretty quickly.
 (There’s more detail the clansmen’s fighting technique fought further down the page.)

 The Brutal Aftermath Of the Battle

-The visitor centre displays make much of the brutal aftermath, after Bonnie Price Charlie had been led off the field.
+The visitor centre displays make much of the brutal aftermath, after Bonnie Prince Charlie had been led off the field.
 The wounded were bayoneted where they lay.

 A government volunteer afterwards wrote that after the battle ‘Inverness became a wonderful exchange for an odd variety of Merchandize.’